V (formerly Eve Ensler)https://www.barclayagency.com/speakers/eve-ensler

 V (formerly Eve Ensler) is the Tony Award winning playwright, activist, and author of the Obie award winning theatrical phenomenon, The Vagina Monologues, published in over 48 languages, performed in over 140 countries and recently heralded by The New York Times as one of the most important plays of the past 25 years, among numerous other honors.

-Her plays include Lemonade, Extraordinary Measures, Necessary Targets, OPC, The Good Body (Broadway and National Tour), and Emotional Creature and most recently Fruit Trilogy, which debuted Off-Broadway in June of 2018.
+Her plays include Lemonade, Extraordinary Measures, Necessary Targets, OPC, The Good Body (Broadway and National Tour), Emotional Creature, and most recently Fruit Trilogy, which debuted Off-Broadway in June of 2018.
 Her books include Insecure At Last: A Political Memoir and The New York Times bestseller I Am An Emotional Creature.
 She recently finished performing In the Body of the World as a one-woman show which she adapted for the stage from her critically acclaimed memoir to rave reviews at Manhattan Theatre Club after its debut at the American Repertory Theater.
 Film credits include The Vagina Monologues (HBO) and What I Want My Words to Do to You (Executive Producer, Winner of the Sundance Film Festival Freedom of Expression Award, PBS) and Mad Max: Fury Road (Consultant).
 In May of 2019 Bloomsbury Publishing released her book, The Apology.
 In September 2020 she presented That Kindness, a play based on stories and interviews with CNA/NNOC/NNU frontline nurses.
 The play premiered on Facebook Live with a cast that included Rosario Dawson, Marisa Tomei, Billy Porter, and Rosie O'Donnell.
+Her musical about climate change, Wild: A Musical Becoming, directed by Diane Paulus with music by Justin Tranter and Caroline Pennell and featuring Idina Menzel, premiered at the American Repertory Theater’s Loeb Drama Center in December 2021.
+Her new book is a collection of her work over the past forty years titled Reckoning (Bloomsbury, January 31, 2023).

 Her writings regularly appear in The Guardian and TIME Magazine.
 She was named one of Newsweek’s “150 Women Who Changed the World” and The Guardian’s “100 Most Influential Women.”